 Like BCAA, when we say vitamin B-complex, it also includes several nutrients like thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folic acid (B9), and cobalamin (B12).

 Glutamine or L-Glutamine is a type of amino acid referred to as non-essential.
 They are categorized as such because the body naturally produces them.

 You might wonder, if the body naturally produces them, then why do I need to take them.
 One apparent reason is that the body depletes them at a higher rate during workouts.

 Glutamine is stored in our muscles.
 And then, they are released into our bloodstream in the moment of physical stress.
 And combat sports athletes need them to prevent muscle breakdown and strengthen their immune system.

 Fish oil is an essential lipid that’s extracted from the fat tissues of a fish.
 Some of the popular fish used to extract these lipids include salmon, mackerel, tuna, halibut, anchovies, sardines, herring, etc.

 It is rich in omega-3 fatty acids and DHA, and its primary benefits include improving cognitive function, eyesight, cardiovascular health, and strengthen joints.
 This is popularly used by many gym-goers and athletes because of its anti-inflammatory properties.
-Some of the benefits it provides that could help you improve your performance during training include the following—
+Some of the benefits it provides that could help you improve your performance during training.

 It may reduce muscles’ sensitivity to protein, which occurs as we age.
 As a result, it helps us gain more muscle mass.
 Also, it may reduce soreness in the muscles that especially happen during intense and long hours of training.

 L-Arginine or simply arginine is a type of amino acid referred to as “semi” or conditional essential amino acid.
 What this means is that our body metabolizes it but under limited quantity.
 And we can fill them through diet and supplements.

 Amino acids are building blocks of proteins, and support many bodily functions, including digestion, energy level, growth, muscle development, and recovery from injury.
 Arginine is especially important because it is required in muscle metabolism.
 It is involved in regulating the nitrogen level in your body.

 Additionally, it is also vital in weight control since it promotes fat reduction while enhancing muscle mass.
-With this being said—arginine primarily helps combat sports athletes by supporting tissue repair and enhancing the synthesis of proteins.
+With this being said, arginine primarily helps combat sports athletes by supporting tissue repair and enhancing the synthesis of proteins.

 It is also involved in the synthesis of nitric oxide essential in regulating blood circulation, endurance, and muscular strength.